-During the financial year rental expense payments totalling \$228,452 (2015: \$579,523) have been made by the Group to Director related entities, including unit trusts, private companies and spouses.
+During the previous financial year rental expense payments totalling \$228,452 were made by the Group to Director related entities, including unit trusts, private companies and spouses.
 The rental transactions were based on normal terms and conditions and at market rates.
-No balance was outstanding at the end of the current or preceding year.
-The Director, who retired from the Board on 19 November 2015, who had an interest in the rental transactions in the current and preceding financial year was C.J.
+No balance was outstanding at the end of the preceding year.
+The Director, who retired from the Board on 19 November 2015, and had an interest in the rental transactions in the preceding financial year was C.J.
 Jackson.

-(g) Amounts receivable from/payable to other key management personnel
+Amounts receivable from/payable to other key management personnel (g)

-There were no amounts receivable from/payable to other key management personnel at 30 June 2016 (2015: \$nil).
+There were no amounts receivable from/payable to other key management personnel at 30 June 2017 (2016: \$nil).

-(h) Doubtful debts
+Doubtful debts (h)